1900 Galveston hurricane: Aftermath

 The city of Galveston was effectively obliterated.
 With the city in ruins and railroads to the mainland destroyed, the survivors had little to live on until relief arrived.
 On September 9, Galveston city officials established the Central Relief Committee for Galveston Storm Sufferers (CRC), chaired by Mayor Walter C. Jones.
-The CRC was composed of subcommittees for specifics aspects of relief efforts, including burial of the deceased, correspondence, distribution of food and water, finances, hospitalization and rehabilitation for the injured, and public safety.
+The CRC was composed of subcommittees for specific aspects of relief efforts, including burial of the deceased, correspondence, distribution of food and water, finances, hospitalization and rehabilitation for the injured, and public safety.

 The dead bodies were so numerous that burying all of them was impossible.
 Initially, bodies were collected by "dead gangs" and then given to 50 African American men – who were forcibly recruited at gunpoint – to load them onto a barge.
 About 700 bodies were taken out to sea to be dumped.
 However, after gulf currents washed many of the bodies back onto the beach, a new solution was needed.
 Funeral pyres were set up on the beaches, or wherever dead bodies were found, and burned day and night for several weeks after the storm.
 The authorities passed out free whiskey to sustain the distraught men conscripted for the gruesome work of collecting and burning the dead.

 With thousands dead and roughly 2,000 survivors leaving the city and never returning according to a Morrison and Fourmy Company survey, Galveston initially experienced a significant population decline.
 Between 1907 and 1914, Congregation B'nai Israel rabbi Henry Cohen and philanthropist Jacob Schiff spearheaded the Galveston Movement.
 Cohen, Schiff, and others created the movement to draw Jewish immigrants away from the crowded area along the East Coast and toward cities farther west, such as Galveston.
 Although approximately 10,000 Jewish immigrants arrived in Galveston during this period, few settled in the city or the island, but about one-fourth of them remained in Texas.
 The 1910 Census reported a population of 36,891 people in Galveston.
 Although a decline from the 1900 Census, the population loss of thousands of people was nearly reversed.

 In the months prior to the hurricane, valet Charles F. Jones and lawyer Albert T. Patrick began conspiring to murder wealthy businessman William Marsh Rice in order to obtain his wealth.
 Patrick fabricated Rice's legal will with the assistance of Jones.
 Rice's properties in Galveston suffered extensive damage during the storm.
 After being informed of the damage, Rice decided to spend $250,000, the entire balance of his checking account, on repairing his properties.
 With the duo realizing that they would fail to obtain Rice's wealth, Patrick convinced Jones to kill Rice with chloroform as he slept.
 Immediately after murdering Rice, Jones forged a large check to Patrick in Rice's name.
 However, Jones misspelled Patrick's name on the check, arousing suspicion and eventually resulting in their arrests and convictions.
 Rice's estate was used to open an institute for higher learning in Houston in 1912, which was named Rice University in his honor.